 Also, herbal medicine is starting to go mainstream again.
 While I have a hate/love relationship with essential oil multilevel marketing schemes, they have definitely brought some kitchen herbalism and autonomy back to the general arena.

 I’ll hold out a big gigantic wish that we get universal healthcare like the rest of the western world too.

 We’d love to know Alicia, what does living a life of wellness mean to you?

 Wellness is living in the laws of nature, which is harder to do than it seems.
 Consume what’s sustainable and optimal.
 Help others as much as you can.
 Sleep when you’re tired.
 See your friends and do things you enjoy.
 Find the thing you love and chase that dream.
-I think I struggle the most with the eating, sleeping, exercising, and not being a workaholic parts, personally.
+I think I struggle the most with eating, sleeping, exercising, and not being a workaholic, personally.

 And of course, we can’t help but ask – what’s next for Vitality NW?
 What are your future plans and dreams for the clinic?

 Vitality is growing!
 We added a doctor last year and we’re going to add another doctor before this year is out.
-We have acupuncture and massage on site now, and with everyone here we’ll be a bit bursting at the seams.
-Currently in process we’re remodeling an office into an exam room, but once all of that’s full, we’ll have to answer whether we’ll develop a bigger space or start a second location.
+We have acupuncture and massage on-site now.
+And with everyone here, we’ll be a bit bursting at the seams.
+Currently in the process of remodeling an office into an exam room.
+But once all of that’s full, we’ll have to answer whether we’ll develop a bigger space or start a second location.

 In the future, we do hope to franchise out and become a nationwide source for individualized, holistic family care.
 We also have some nice pie in the sky dreams about reforming some postpartum research particularly around mood disorders, starting a residency site for naturopathic doctors at some point along with a fellowship for conventional degreed folk in integrative medicine, and paying off our student loans.